anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 # Introduction

+_**NOTE Work In Progress** Currently migrating docs from 0.6.x to 0.7.0.
+Everything works, but there are some undocumented parts._

 The **config** is the heart of *uRequire*, to the user's side.
 This file is both **docs** & the **defaults** of the [config file/object](#Config-Usage).

 Scroll to some super cool [config examples](#Examples), that show the power of uRequire & its config.